fossasia/meilix/README.md

 Here are some pre-requisites to develop Meilix.

-- Exposure to the terminal and basic commands and basic comprehension of shell scripting
+- Exposure to the terminal and basic commands and basic comprehension of shell scripts
 - Experience in working with a Debian system.
 - [LPIC1](https://en.wikipedia.org/wiki/Linux_Professional_Institute_Certification_Programs#LPIC-1) is a huge plus